Aniruddh-07/TickTrek/README.md

 ## 💖 Show Your Support

 Did you find this project useful or interesting?
 Give it a ⭐️ to show your support!
 It helps motivate us to keep improving it.
 We're super friendly to beginners, so feel free to explore the code and learn from it.

----

-_This project was bootstrapped with Firebase Studio._